• Skip to primary navigation

 Primary Sidebar

 Thanks for stopping in!
-I’m Shannon, a first time mom on the move between the garden and the kitchen with toddler in tow.
+I’m Shannon, a second time mom on the move between the garden and the kitchen with toddler & baby in tow.
 Here, we believe that there’s always something to celebrate, a mess to be made and something to learn along the way – and what comes from your “wooden spoons” is always best.
 Stick around for seasonal and homemade things to try!
 To read more, click here.

 What's in season